 So though it’s necessary to survival (and thus can’t be completely eliminated) you can learn to avoid some types of stress and reduce or better manage others.

 Adopting principles of minimalist living is one way to start being mindful of your lifestyle and making the necessary adjustments.
-The Stress Management Report by Harvard Medical School also offers these 10 simple self-care tips to help de-stress:
+The Stress Management Report by Harvard Medical School also offers these 10 simple self-care tips to help relieve stress:

-Unsure of your ability to do something?
-Ask someone supportive who is also knowledgeable
+- Ask for help: Unsure of your ability to do something?
+Ask someone supportive who is also knowledgeable.

-Remind yourself of the value of optimism and add creative, productive, and leisure pursuits to your life.
+- Overcome pessimism: Remind yourself of the value of optimism and add creative, productive and leisure pursuits to your life.

-Care for your mind and body by practicing good health and wellness techniques.
+- Self-nurture: Care for your body and mind by practicing good health and wellness techniques.

 Self-care tip 6: Avoid Vices